 You’re probably thinking “ Sounds great, but how much does this cost?” and I don’t blame you.
 I see programs on a weekly basis that I’d LOVE to take, but I just can’t justify spending the money on everything I see.
 I could tell you that the time and money it cost me to learn all of this is in the range of $40,000 when you include conferences, workshops, courses, books, trainings and time investment.
 I could tell you that you won’t learn what I’m teaching ANY WHERE else because my unique approach combines holistic nutrition, fitness, food addiction and professional level EFT.
 I could ask you to add up all the money you’ve ALREADY spent on diet programs, books, specialty foods, gym memberships, personal trainers or other practitioners.
 I could ask you how much you predict you’ll spend in the next five years on more of the same tired old non-solutions.
 And finally, I could ask you what it would be worth to you to FINALLY have the answers you’ve been looking for?

 Now, I’ll tell you that working with me in a one on one capacity isn’t cheap because my time and expertise is valuable and I firmly believe that the benefits you’ll receive from that type of intensive coaching is MORE than worth my rates, which are about the same as hiring a good personal trainer or seeing a naturopathic doctor.

 The next best option is to work with my materials on your own in the on-line program and consider investing in one on one coaching when it’s right for you and that option is about one-third of the cost of personal coaching.

 So, if you think one of my programs is right for you I’d love to speak with you and help you decide how to move forward!
-Please fill out this brief survey and give me your contact info and I’ll be in touch to schedule your FREE consultation!
+Please register below and I’ll be in touch to schedule your FREE consultation!